jhpyle/docassemble/_docs/config.md

 allow non-idempotent questions: False
 {% endhighlight %}

-Then test your interviews to see if you get this error message:
+Then test your interviews to see if this message is shown in the screen at any point:

-> Error: interview logic was not idempotent, but must be if a generic
-> object, index variable, or multiple choice question is used."
+> Input not processed because the question changed.
+Please continue.

+A message will also be written to the logs beginning with `index: not the same question name`.

-If you get this error, take a close look at the logic of your interview.
-You probably have some logic that changes a variable in such a way that if the user refreshed the screen, they would not see the same question.
+If these messages appear, take a close look at the logic of your interview.

+Users may see this message if:

+* The interview logic is non-idempotent, meaning that the user sees one `question`, but if they immediately refresh the screen, they see a different question.
+* They have the interview open in more than one device, browser, or browser tab, and they proceed with the interview in one tab and then try to proceed with the interview in the other;
+* You have a multi-user interview and two users have the interview open at the same time, and the actions of one user change the interview logic for the other user.

+If your interviews work with `allow non-idempotent questions` set to `False`, ist is recommended that you set `allow non-idempotent questions` to `False` on your production server.

+If a user sees this message, they can usually proceed with the interview normally.
+The input they submitted before seeing the message is discarded, but the problem should not be a permanent problem.
+However, if the user continues to see the message, and it prevents the user from proceeding, there is a flaw in the interview logic that needs to be fixed; an immediate solution would be to set `allow non-idempotent questions` to `True`, but the long-term solution is to fix the logic in the interview.

 ## <a name="python packages"></a>Python packages to install